ShayJordan/discovermaths.github.io/_pages/cryptography-content.md

 ## Encoding and Decoding

-In order to use any of the encryption techniques we looked at in the workshop, we first needed to encode our plaintext message from letters into numbers.
-This is the basic encoding we used in the workshops:
+In order to use any of the encryption techniques in the workshop, we first needed to encode our plaintext message from letters into numbers.
+This is the basic encoding from the workshop:

 <figure>
 	<a href="/images/encoding-table-1.png"><img src="/images/encoding-table-1.png"></a>